miraliumre/gsm/README.md

   attaching to the network.
 It declares that each device should be assigned an 8-digit MSISDN, and be allowed to access both CS and PS services.

-**Edit [osmo-msc.cfg]** to set the MCC[^6] and MNC[^7] for your network.
-As defaults, we have set 724 as the MCC because it is associated with Brazil, and 64 as the MNC to avoid conflicts with existing Brazilian carriers' MNCs.

-You might also want to personalize the short name and long name of your network.
+**Edit [osmo-msc.cfg]** to match the MCC and the MNC that you have previously set on `osmo-bsc.cfg`.
+Here, you might also want to personalize the short name and long name of your network.
 If you decide to require authentication, you must change the authentication line to `authentication required`.

 ```
 network country code 724